* Earnings, valuations concerns dominate in Europe

 By Patrick Graham

-Faith in a rally in share prices dating back almost three years has more shaky over the past month than for some time, as the Fed nears what looks like a definitive end to its programme of new money-printing.
+Faith in a rally in stock markets that dates back to August 2011 has been more shaky over the past month than for some time, as the Fed nears what looks like a definitive end to its programme of new money-printing.

 That boosted U.S. and Asian markets overnight.
-But the dominant concern at the European open was over companies’ results and the economy’s ability to survive without the new funds which the Fed’s bond-buying has forced into the system every month.
+But the dominant concern in Europe was companies’ results and the economy’s ability to survive without the new funds which the Fed’s bond-buying has forced into the system every month.

 Norway’s largest bank DNB added to an inauspicious start to the second quarter earnings for some of Europe’s biggest companies while construction firm Skanska said it would significantly scale down its loss-making Latin American operations.